by Karen Jones

 Most people use screen printing on t-shirts, balloons, merchandise, and lanyards.
 This process can also be used when adding latex to promotional scratch cards or spot UV, which is decorative printing.

 The image is then exposed to U radiation lamps to dry up.

 Screen printing produces vibrant colors that are bright and saturated.
 If you want a design that stands out and pops, you need to go with screen printing.
 DTG has developed over the years.
 However, it still results in a duller appearance when compared to screen printing.

-DTG uses water-based ink that lacks the opaque and vibrant nature of plastisols, especially for garments with a darker shade.
+DTG uses water-based ink that lacks plastisols' opaque and vibrant nature, especially for garments with a darker shade.